SiriDB/siridb-http/README.md

 For running SiriDB HTTP a configuration file is required and should be provided using the `-c` or `--config` argument.
 The easiest way to create a configuration file is to save the output from siridb-http to a file:

-> Note: you might want to switch to root and later create a service to automically start SiriDB HTTP at startup.
+> Note: you might want to switch to root and later create a service to automatically start SiriDB HTTP at startup.

 Switch to root or skip this step if you want to save the configuration file with your current user.
 ```